ASKnet-Open-Training/Github-Guidance/README.md

 #### Images

-All images are uploaded to the `images` directory.
-This directory is located in the top directory `assets`.
+All images are uploaded to the [images](https://github.com/ASKnet-Open-Training/Github-Guidance/tree/main/assets/images) directory.
+This directory is located in the parent directory [assets](https://github.com/ASKnet-Open-Training/Github-Guidance/tree/main/assets).

 The name of an image should be descriptive and not e.g. ~~IMG_345345345.jpg~~.
-It is recommended to use the name of the main topic at the beginning and after a - the name of the current topic.
+It is recommended to use the name of the main topic (e.g. github-repo, github-account or github-isses) at the beginning and after `-` the name of your new manual.

-Example: `github-repo` `-` `create-new-repo` `.png`
+Example: `github-repo` `-` `create-new-repo` `.png` ([View images folder and upload images](https://github.com/ASKnet-Open-Training/Github-Guidance/tree/main/assets/images))

 **Important:** Do not upload images that are too large, otherwise the entire repository would become too big.

 Alternatively, you are welcome to [write us an issue](https://github.com/ASKnet-Open-Training/Github-Guidance/issues/new) and upload your desired image there.
 You just have to tell us on which page the image should be displayed ;)

 ## Partners and Founders